-- Modernize user fees, such as the federal fuels tax and passenger facility charge, that support roadway and runway projects. - Continue to accelerate forward-looking solutions that prioritize and reduce inventory of the growing backlog of essential infrastructure projects. - Continue to improve the broken permitting and approval system that adds years of unnecessary delays and costs to projects. - Address the truck driver shortage by advancing proposals that would harmonize interstate truck driver age minimums with current intrastate requirements.

-- Keep transportation regulatory agendas in check so critical transportation services that manufacturers rely on are not hampered by additional red tape. - Prevent unnecessary patchwork regulations that disrupt manufacturing supply chains. - Continue the successes of public-private partnerships while recognizing that financing alone cannot replace public responsibilities or address all types of projects. - Build on the success of public-private partnerships while recognizing that not all solutions work everywhere.
+- Modernize user fees, such as the federal fuels tax and passenger facility charge, that support roadway and runway projects. - Continue to accelerate forward-looking solutions that prioritize and reduce inventory of the growing backlog of essential infrastructure projects. - Continue to improve the broken permitting and approval system that adds years of unnecessary delays and costs to projects. - Address the truck driver shortage by advancing proposals that would harmonize interstate truck driver age minimums with current intrastate requirements. - Keep transportation regulatory agendas in check so critical transportation services that manufacturers rely on are not hampered by additional red tape. - Prevent unnecessary patchwork regulations that disrupt manufacturing supply chains. - Build on the success of public-private partnerships while recognizing that not all solutions work everywhere.
 Maintaining core funding sources and a federal role ensures equity and provides a path to addressing all types of projects.